futursolo/sketchbook/docs/index.rst

 ====
 There's quite a few template engines for Python, why reinvent the wheel?

-- Most template engines are the relic from :code:`Python 2.x`, thus they suck when dealing with unicode.
+- Most template engines are relics from :code:`Python 2.x`, thus they suck when dealing with unicode.
-- The coroutine is now a first class citizen in the Python language, but not in these template engines.
+- The coroutine is now one of the first class citizens in the Python language, but not in these template engines.
 - None of them support the new type hints system introduced in :code:`Python 3.5`.
 - It's fun!